Aims and Scope

-- Original, application-oriented research posters that advance the fusion of visual computing methods within medicine and biology, according to the general call that can be found here.
+- Original, application-oriented research posters that advance the fusion of visual computing methods within medicine and biology, according to the general call.

 - Research overview posters summarizing biomedical visualization research on topics below.
 This is an excellent way to highlight, for example, the research carried out in the scope of a PhD project, to promote PhD direction discussions with experts, or to present activities of a specific research group.

 - Research group overview posters presenting the current research work of an entire group or a research center.
 The scope of such a poster can also include upcoming funded projects and thus even indicate open vacancies.

 - Posters describing an open research problem that may have been defined by a domain scientist (e.g., a physician or biologist).
 This is a unique opportunity to present an exciting research problem to a broad professional audience and to promote new collaborations.

 - Posters demoing an application that may show an application or tool that either addresses challenges for developing visual computing solutions or helping domain scientists.
 This work does not necessarily present uniquely new ideas as long as the application or tool presents an interesting view.

 Suggested topics for posters include, but are not limited to:

 - Visual computing solutions for medical applications like radiology, surgery, pathology, cardiology, nephrology, neurology, etc., including medical education

 - Visual computing solutions for applications that support biomedical research in systems biology, -omics research, molecular pathology, neuroanatomy, biomedical imaging, etc.